ScruffyProdigy/SimpleRedis/readme.md

 While Redis is blazing fast, it *still* has to use network I/O, and often times there will be things you can do while that is happening

-"`s.Get()`" returns a channel, which, when redis has returned information, will contain a string.
+"`s.Get()`" returns a channel, which, when Redis has returned information, will contain a string.
 If you want the data immediately, you should use "`str := <-s.Get()`"

 The reasons for doing this are: